 What to do if your car won’t start on a ferry:

 - Tell the car behind you.
-They won’t be able to see your hood up, so let them know that when a side lane is clear, they should go around.
+They probably won’t be able to see your hood up, so let them know that when a side lane is clear, they should go around.

 - Find or Flag down an employee and report that your car won’t start.